On Approximating Multi-Criteria TSP: Idea for Multi-Criteria Max-TSP

-For \maxatsp, we can easily get a $1/2$ approximation: We compute a maximum-weight cycle cover, and remove the lightest edge of each cycle.
-In this way, we obtain a collection of paths.
+For \maxatsp, we can easily get a $1/2$ approximation: We compute a maximum-weight cycle cover and remove the lightest edge of each cycle.
+This yields a collection of paths.
 Then we add edges to connect the paths, which yields a Hamiltonian cycle.
-For \maxstsp, this approach yields a ratio of $2/3$ since the length of every cycle is at least three.
+For \maxstsp, this approach gives a ratio of $2/3$ since the length of every cycle is at least three.

-Unfortunately, this does not generalize to multi-criteria \maxtsp, even though $(1+\eps)$ approximate Pareto curves of cycle covers can be computed in polynomial time.
-The reason is that the term ``lightest edge'' is usually not well defined: An edge that has little weight with respect to one objective might have a huge weight with respect to another objective.
-Based on this observation, the basic idea behind our algorithms is the following case distinction: First, if every edge of a cycle cover is a \emph{light-weight edge}, i.e., it contributes only little to the overall weight, then removing one edge does not decrease the total weight by too much.
-We can choose the edges to be removed such that no objective loses too much of its weight.
+Unfortunately, this does not generalize to multi-criteria \maxtsp.
+The reason is that the term ``lightest edge'' is not well defined: An edge that has little weight with respect to one objective might have a huge weight with respect to another objective.
+Based on this observation, the basic idea behind our algorithms is ``guessing'' the heavy edges such that the remaining edges are all light-weight.
+A similar technique has already been used by Ravi and Goemans~\cite{RaviGoemans:ConstrainedSpanningTree:1996} for bi-criteria spanning trees.
+Since the remaining edges are light-weight, and we can break one edge of every cycle without losing two much weight with respect to any objective function.
+This is based on the decompositions introduced in the following section.

-Second, if there is one edge that is very heavy with respect to one objective (a \emph{heavy-weight edge}), then we take only this edge from the cycle cover.
-In this way, we have enough weight for one objective, and we proceed recursively on the remaining graph with $k-1$ objectives.

-In Section~\ref{sec:decomp}, we deal with the first case.
-This includes the definition of when we call an edge a light-weight edge.
-In Section~\ref{sec:alg}, we present our algorithm, which includes the recursion in case of a heavy-weight edge.
-The approximation ratios that we achieve come close, i.e., up to an arbitrarily small additive $\eps > 0$, to the $1/2$ and $2/3$ mentioned above for mono-criterion \maxatsp\ and \maxstsp.